HANAMANTAPPA/Daily_DSA_Coding-Ninaja-Problems/NormalCodingProblems/Readme.md

-This is for my reerence
+This is for my reference

 Trying for all types of patterns.